Online fashion retailer Zalando gets makeover as eyes listing

 "We are now entering into a new phase of brand communication ... from being loud to being fashionable," he said.

-Gentz said Zalando was also overhauling its website to allow personalised fashion recommendations, bringing in new packaging that makes it easier for customers to return unwanted purchases and investing more in product presentation.
+Gentz said Zalando was also overhauling its website to allow personalized fashion recommendations, bringing in new packaging that makes it easier for customers to return unwanted purchases and investing more in product presentation.

 The company, which said more than 40 percent of its traffic comes from mobile devices, is also launching an app that helps shoppers find and buy clothes on the go by photographing outfits they like on a smartphone.